piyushsinghpasi/VITS-Batched-Inference/README.md

 - `--noise_scale`: Noise scale used for inference (default: 0.667).
 - `--noise_scale_w`: Noise scale weight used for inference (default: 0.8).
 - `--length_scale`: Duration used for inference (default: 1).
+- `--vits_multispeaker`: Optional flag for indicating whether a multispeaker model is used (default: False).

 ### Example